AnanduSreekumar/CMPE-283-Virtulization-Technologies/Assignment-2/README.md

 ## Questions

-### Assignment #2 (0x4FFFFFFF) & (0x4FFFFFFC)
+### Assignment 2 (0x4FFFFFFF) & (0x4FFFFFFC)

 1. **Team Contribution**

-  <br> Anandu  Completed the setup for the nested VM environment and executed coding for leaf node 0x4FFFFFFC.
+Anandu - Prepared the nested VM environment and coded the leaf node 0x4FFFFFFC.
-  <br> <br> Jeswanth - Executed code development for leaf node 0x4FFFFFFF, crafted the testing program, and verified the correctness of the outcomes
+Jeswanth - Coded the leaf node 0x4FFFFFFF, created the testing program, and checked the validity of the results.

 2. **Describe in detail the steps you used to complete the assignment.**

 ## Getting the Linux Kernel Source
+I can help you with paraphrasing your text in a high-quality English.
+Here is one possible way to rewrite your text:

+## Obtaining the Linux Kernel Source

 1. **Clone the Linux Kernel Repository:**
     ```bash
     git clone https://github.com/jeswanthv/linux.git
     ```

-2. **Navigate to the Linux Directory:**
+2. **Go to the Linux Directory:**
     ```bash
     cd linux
     ```

-3. **Install the Required Packages:**
+3. **Install the Necessary Packages:**
     ```bash
     apt-get install virt-manager build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache bison flex libelf-dev
     ```